Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

-With an eye towards these applications, we now take a closer look at the cost of quantum linear system algorithms.
+With an eye toward these applications, we now take a closer look at the cost of quantum linear system algorithms.
 Here, the goal is to produce a state proportional to the solution $A^{-1}\ket{b}$ of a linear system, using oracular queries to the coefficient matrix $A$ and the initial state $\ket{b}$.
 The query complexity of quantum linear system algorithms has gradually improved over a long series of work.
 The seminal work of Harrow, Hassidim and Lloyd showed that $\mathbf{O}\left(\poly\left(\kappa,\frac{1}{\epsilon}\right)\right)$ queries suffice to produce the solution state with accuracy $\epsilon$~\cite{Harrow2009}, where

 is the spectral condition number of the target linear system.
 The scaling in $\kappa$ was later improved to almost linear by Ambainis' Variable Time Amplitude Amplification (VTAA) algorithm~\cite{Ambainis2012VTAA}.
-Subsequently, the error scaling is improved exponentially to $\mathbf{O}\left(\polylog\left(\frac{1}{\epsilon}\right)\right)$ using a linear combination of quantum walks within VTAA~\cite{Childs2015LinearSystems}.
+Subsequently, the error scaling is improved exponentially to $\mathbf{O}\left(\polylog\left(\frac{1}{\epsilon}\right)\right)$ by applying a linear combination of quantum walks within VTAA~\cite{Childs2015LinearSystems}.
 Recent work achieves a similar scaling in $\kappa$ and $\epsilon$ using alternative methods based on the adiabatic evolution and eigenstate filtering~\cite{Subasi2019QLSPadiabatic,An2022QSLP,Lin2020QLSPfiltering}.
-This ultimately culminated in an algorithm with $\mathbf{O}\left(\kappa\log\left(\frac{1}{\epsilon}\right)\right)$ scaling and constant success probability~\cite{Costa2021linearsystems}---this was claimed to be optimal, citing an unpublished lower bound by Harrow and Kothari.
-Even more recently, a simpler quantum algorithm with the same $\mathbf{O}\left(\kappa\log\left(\frac{1}{\epsilon}\right)\right)$ scaling was designed by performing kernel reflection on an augmented linear system~\cite{Dalzell2024shortcut}.
+This ultimately culminated in an algorithm with $\mathbf{O}\left(\kappa\log\left(\frac{1}{\epsilon}\right)\right)$ scaling and constant success probability~\cite{Costa2021linearsystems}---this was claimed to be optimal, citing an unpublished lower bound of Harrow and Kothari, confirmed in~\cite[Appendix A]{Costa2023constant}.
+Even more recently, a simpler algorithm with the same $\mathbf{O}\left(\kappa\log\left(\frac{1}{\epsilon}\right)\right)$ scaling was designed by performing kernel reflection on an augmented linear system~\cite{Dalzell2024shortcut}.

 There are two distinct query oracles involved in the quantum linear system problem: the first one is $O_A$ which block encodes the matrix $A$ to be inverted, and the second one is $O_b$ which prepares the initial state $\ket{b}$ from a standard reference state, chosen to be the computational basis state $\ket{0}$ without loss of generality.
 The query complexities cited above are all the worst-case combined cost where the two oracles $O_A$ and $O_b$ are treated on equal footing.
 However, the cost to $O_b$ can in fact be much lower than that to $O_A$, as we will now argue.